Thursday, April 29, 2004

 Timing would become a greater issue.
 Students would start seeking positions in their 3rd year rather than their 4th year.
 Programs would encourage this trend to insure that they "fill" their positions.
 However, 3rd year students often change their minds about specialties.
 Thus, students might reneg on their committments, leaving programs scrambling to find replacements.

-The above comment seems absurd - until one examines subspecialty fellowships in internal medicine, which have exactly that problem.
+The above comment seems absurd - until one examines subspecialty fellowships in internal medicine, which have exactly that problem. (and they let them get away with it?)

 The stresses on applicants would increase without the current standarization